Please ensure Javascript is enabled for purposes of website accessibility Gulf Coast Culture Series | University of West Florida

 March 14 | Freedom’s Dominion: A Saga of White Resistance to Federal Power - Jefferson Cowie

-In addition to his academic work, Cowie's writing has been featured in a variety of popular outlets such as the New York Times, TIME magazine, and Foreign Affairs.
-Join us for an insightful discussion with Cowie as he shares his expertise on American history and politics.
+In addition to his academic work, Cowie's writing has been featured in popular outlets such as the New York Times, TIME magazine, and Foreign Affairs.
+Cowie shared his expertise in American history and politics through his book discussion.

 Man in blue plaid shirt sitting at desk.